 Enjoy the Christmas Markets

 Edinburgh’s Christmas Markets actually open around mid-November and close after the first few days in January.
 East Princes Street Gardens are taken over by a plethora of stalls selling crafts, art, and edible delights.
 They’re open from 10am to 10pm, and I love popping in whenever I’m in town to warm up with a mulled wine or hot toddy and grabbing a chimney cake!
+Many of Edinburgh’s beer gardens are closed through the winter, but this is just as good!

 View the Christmas Lights